The classification problem for operator algebraic varieties and their multiplier algebras: Introduction

-In particular, Theorem \ref{Theorem:countable} shows that the $\Aut(\mathbb{B }_{d})$-conformal equivalence classes of operator algebraic varieties in $ \mathbb{B}_{d}$ can not be explicitly parametrized by the points of a Polish spaces.
-In other words the the relation of $\Aut(\mathbb{B}_{d})$-conformal equivalence of operator algebraic varieties in $\mathbb{B}_{d}$ is not smooth.
-In fact, any class of complete invariants would have to be has complex as conceivable.
+In particular, Theorem \ref{Theorem:countable} shows that the $\Aut(\mathbb{B }_{d})$-conformal equivalence classes of operator algebraic varieties in $ \mathbb{B}_{d}$ cannot be explicitly parametrized by the points of a Polish spaces.
+In other words the relation of $\Aut(\mathbb{B}_{d})$-conformal equivalence of operator algebraic varieties in $\mathbb{B}_{d}$ is not smooth.
+In fact, any class of complete invariants would have to be as complex as conceivable.
 We will explain in more detail the content of Theorem \ref{Theorem:countable} in Section \ref{Section:complexity}.

 The rest of this article is organized as follows.
 In Section \ref {Section:complexity} we will recall the basic notions and results from Borel complexity theory that we will refer to.
 Section \ref{Section:reproducing} gives a short introduction to reproducing kernel Hilbert spaces and their multiplier algebras.
 Here Theorem \ref{Theorem:main} is reduced to establishing a nonclassification result for sequences in $(0,1]$ up to $\ell ^{\infty }$-equivalence.
 This is established in Section \ref {Section:sequences} by means of turbulence theory for Polish groupoids, developed in Section \ref{Section:turbulence}.
 We conclude in Section \ref {Section:conformal} with the proof of Theorem \ref{Theorem:countable}.